pirskwared/pyre-ttrpg/README.md

 # Pyre, The Tabletop Role Playing Game

-Pyre is a ruleset for playing tabletop role playing games in fantasy worlds.
+Pyre is a ruleset for playing homebrew tabletop role playing games in fantasy worlds.

 # License